Eligibility

 What This Means

 Medicare denied this claim because their records show you were not enrolled in Medicare coverage on the date the service was provided.
-The denial code CO-27 means the service happened after your coverage ended, while CO-26 means it happened before your coverage started.
+The denial codes here are defined by X12: CO-27 (“expenses incurred after coverage terminated”) means the service happened after your coverage ended, and CO-26 (“expenses incurred prior to coverage”) means it happened before your coverage started.

 This is an eligibility issue, not a judgment about whether you needed the care.